Radmund/openXsensor_vario_gps/README.md

 -Breitan BN-220 gps connected as adviced.
 I did not changed pin numbers in the original sketch

+Software apps:

-Software apps: U-center version 22.07 and Arduino IDE latest version
+- U-center version 22.07

+- Arduino IDE latest version

-Important tips:
+Very important tips:

+-For the used LUA telemetry scripts goto github account moschotto/OpenTX_GPS_Telemetry

 -Make sure that your FRSKY Taranis radio is a least on OpenTX 2.3.x